Dog Grooming Business Cost Summary

 Marketing Costs

-Using word of mouth marketing will more of less just cost your time.
-At first you can focus on cutting friend’s and family’s dogs hair for free and asking for referrals.
+Using word-of-mouth marketing will more or less just cost your time.
+At first, you can focus on cutting friend’s and family’s dogs’ hair for free and asking for referrals.
 Then branch out and ask your paid referrals for referrals.

 If you followed the steps above you also signed up for GoogleMyBusiness.
 That will bring you local leads nearby through Google Maps.
 That is also free to an extent.